sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/JobsApi.md

         JobsApi apiInstance = new JobsApi(defaultClient);
         String name = "name_example"; // String | name of the job-config to return
-        Boolean includeConfigMap = false; // Boolean | if true the generic configmap will be part of the output try {
+        Boolean includeConfigMap = false; // Boolean | if true the generic configmap will be part of the output.
+DEPRECATED: this parameter will be removed in a future release try {
             JobSubmission result = apiInstance.getJobConfig(name, includeConfigMap);
             System.out.println(result);